Hip expertise and experience

 trauma centres in Europe where he carried out over 1,000 pelvic operations.
 He currently teaches on a number of pelvic fracture courses around the world and is dedicated to improving outcomes for patients with these most complex of injuries.
 He has published many research papers and book chapters on this topic, and continues to oversee research projects both clinical and in the laboratory.

 As well as fractures, his knowledge and skill treating injuries in the pelvic region lend themselves to the management of a number of other conditions in the same area, most commonly seen in younger sportsmen or women.
-Mark regularly treats patients with injuries to the adductor tendons or hamstring tendons, which when severe, can require surgery to re-attach the tendons.
+Mark regularly treats patients with injuries to the adductor, rectus femoris and/or hamstring tendons, which when severe, can require surgery to re-attach the tendons.
 Longer term abnormalities or imbalance in this area can lead to dysfunction of the pubic symphysis (the joint at the front of the pelvis), which can also require a number of different interventions.
 There are also a number of other tendons which can be pulled off the pelvis through forceful injuries.
 For several years in London Mark worked for 2 Premiership football clubs, seeing and treating patients with these sorts of injuries.

-injuries as well as complications or problems that may arise later.
-He also provides an on-call service for the Emergency Department at the Calvary Wakefield St Hospital.
-He currently has 2 clinical trauma fellows under his supervision at the RAH, as well as a PhD student working on hip fracture management.
+Mark has always had a keen interest in the management of trauma patients, and treats patients with fresh injuries as well as complications or problems that may arise later.
+He also provides an on-call service for the Emergency Department at the Calvary Adelaide Hospital.
+He currently has PhD students.
 Prior to working in Adelaide he was Head of Department at one of London’s 4 Major Trauma Centres, where he worked for 10 years.
-In his role at the RAH he manages the majority of patients admitted with pelvic fractures, which form the bulk of patients admitted to the department with multiple injuries; he has a particular interest in their longer term rehabilitation, and works closely with the team at Calvary Rehabilitation Hospital.
+In his role at the RAH he manages many of the patients admitted with pelvic fractures, which form the bulk of patients admitted to the department with multiple injuries; he has a particular interest in their longer term rehabilitation, and works closely with the team at Calvary Rehabilitation team in Adelaide .

 One of Mark’s particular interests is when fracture management is not successful.
 Fractures that don’t heal form what is called a non-union, and those that heal with a deformity are called a mal-union.
 Infection after fracture management is also unfortunately not rare.
 The management of all of these conditions is complex, and requires time as well as input from a number of specialities.
 It can require the use of circular external fixators, which is a particular skill requiring separate experience and training.
 In his academic role for the University of Adelaide, Mark regularly attends courses around the world dedicated to these situations either to teach or learn, in order to provide the most up to date options for these difficult problems.